-If on April 1, 2019, your shares were registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the Annual Meeting or vote by proxy.
-Whether or not you plan to attend the Annual Meeting, we urge you to fill out and return the proxy card that may be mailed or made available to you or vote by proxy over the telephone or on the Internet as instructed below to ensure your vote is counted.
+If on March 25, 2020, your shares were registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
+As a stockholder of record, you may vote online at the Annual Meeting or vote by proxy.
+Whether or not you plan to virtually attend the Annual Meeting, we urge you to fill out and return the proxy card that may be mailed or made available to you or vote by proxy over the telephone or on the Internet as instructed below to ensure your vote is counted.